vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 message MsgCreateBucket {
   option (cosmos.msg.v1.signer) = "creator";

-  // creator is the account address of bucket creator, it is also the bucket owner. string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // creator defines the account address of bucket creator, it is also the bucket owner. string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // bucket_name is a globally unique name of bucket string bucket_name = 2;
+  // bucket_name defines a globally unique name of bucket string bucket_name = 2;
-  // is_public means the bucket is private or public. if private, only bucket owner or grantee can read it,
+  // visibility means the bucket is private or public. if private, only bucket owner or grantee can read it,
-  // otherwise every greenfield user can read it. bool is_public = 3;
+  // otherwise every greenfield user can read it.
+  VisibilityType visibility = 3;
-  // payment_address is an account address specified by bucket owner to pay the read fee.
+  // payment_address defines an account address specified by bucket owner to pay the read fee.
 Default: creator string payment_address = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // primary_sp_address is the address of primary sp. string primary_sp_address = 6 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // primary_sp_address defines the address of primary sp. string primary_sp_address = 6 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // primary_sp_approval is the approval info of the primary SP which indicates that primary sp confirm the user's request.
+  // primary_sp_approval defines the approval info of the primary SP which indicates that primary sp confirm the user's request.
   Approval primary_sp_approval = 7;
-  // read_quota
+  // charged_read_quota defines the read data that users are charged for, measured in bytes.
+  // The available read data for each user is the sum of the free read data provided by SP and
-  ReadQuota read_quota = 8;
+  // the ChargeReadQuota specified here. uint64 charged_read_quota = 8;
 }
 ```